staD020/png2prg/readme.md

 already be compliant with c64 color and size restrictions.
 In verbose mode (-v) it outputs locations of color clashes, if any.

+If you do need to wire fullcolor images, check out Youth's [Retropixels](https://www.micheldebree.nl/retropixels/).

 ## Supported Graphics Modes

     koala:     multicolor bitmap (max 4 colors per char)